rgpass/ga_spa/README.md

 ##To Do

+* Remove style/brs and add to custom css
 * Parse several results (s= instead of t=)
 * Incorporate Bootstrap
 * Add alert that the search failed, remove it on success, show on fail